Kris1027/room-rental-app/README.md

 -  [ ] Filters for rooms and tables in admin dashboard
 -  [ ] Responsive for multi devices
 -  [ ] Payments
+-  [ ] page for guest testimonials and display last in the home page